 What if I have more than 50 participants wanting to attend the overnight?

 Any Overnight group of more than 50 participants is considered a double overnight.

-- For Overnight groups desiring to bring over 50 participants, an additional $150 deposit will be charged.
+- For Overnight groups desiring to bring over 50 participants, a $300 deposit will be charged.
 The additional deposit will be due a month from registering.

 - Group leaders must receive prior approval from the Coordinator of Overnights at least three weeks before the scheduled overnight date to bring more than 50 participants.

 - Should a double group bring less than 50 people without notifying the Coordinator of Overnights, in writing, three weeks in advance of the overnight, the full deposit of $300 will be lost and not deducted from the total balance.

 - We are unable to accommodate groups over 50 for all Event Overnights and Night Howls.